Location Configuration

 ../_images/enable_backups_button_checked_post_validate.png

 If the provided bucket meets all of the conditions, a Protection Period slider will appear.
-The protection period is a user-selectable time period that K10 will use when maintaining an ongoing immutable retention period for each exported restore point.
+The protection period is a user-selectable time period that Veeam Kasten will use when maintaining an ongoing immutable retention period for each exported restore point.
 A longer protection period means a longer window in which to detect, and safely recover from, an attack; backup data remains immutable and unadulterated for longer.
 The trade-off is increased storage costs, as potentially stale data cannot be removed until the object's immutable retention expires.

 Protecting applications with Immutable Backups